txpipe/asteria/onchain/docs/mvp-design/design.md

 ### Create a PelletState UTxO

-Creates one `PelletState` UTxO locking min ada and an `AdminToken`, setting in the datum the `pos_x` and `pos_y` coordinates where the pellet will be located on the grid and the `fuel` value equal to some initial value.
+Creates one `PelletState` UTxO locking min ada, an `AdminToken` and some extra tokens ("prize tokens") that ship owners can retrieve besides gathering fuel when they reach the pellet.
+Also sets the `pos_x` and `pos_y` datum coordinates where the pellet will be located on the grid and the `fuel` value equal to some initial value.

 ![createPellet diagram](img/createPellet.png)